DenisV2112/BayMed/README.md

 # 🏥 BayMed — Medical Student Web Application

-Elevator pitch: BayMed is a lightweight, framework-free web application that centralizes clinical guides, standardized scales, and an interactive medical calculator for medical students.
+BayMed is a lightweight, framework-free web application that centralizes clinical guides, standardized scales, and an interactive medical calculator for medical students.
 It focuses on clarity, speed, and reliability, using vanilla HTML/CSS/JavaScript on the front end and an optional Node.js micro-backend.
 The result is a deploy-anywhere, zero-install client that works on any modern browser, ideal for low-friction academic use.

 ## Table of Contents